 In addition to traditional voice services, VoIP gives you access to advanced applications that can potentially help your staff be more agile and productive.
 VoIP solutions aimed at businesses have evolved into unified communications services that treat all communications—phone calls, faxes, voice mail, email, web conferences, and more—as discrete units that can all be delivered via any means and to any handset, including cell phones.

 The bottom line

 Switching to VoIP might also help you save money on communications services.
 Long-distance and international calls are generally free with VoIP service.
 The only charge is for your internet access.

 Implementing VoIP doesn’t mean that all your employees have to use IP-enabled phones.
 The best VoIP providers implement IP telephony in a manner that protects your investment in existing telephone equipment, even if you have analog telephone stations.

-Check out our infographic for an overview of VoIP’s advantages and options.
-And learn more about the communications possibilities that VoIP can open up for your business with AT&T Business VoIP solutions.
+Learn more about the communications possibilities that VoIP can open up for your business with AT&T Business VoIP solutions.